cysouw/diathesis/text/c10_participle.md

    Der Schrank bleibt geschlossen.
 :::

 A recurrent topic of debate in German grammar is the question whether the different constructions with the auxiliary *sein* should be considered to be a single construction or not [cf. @thieroff2007 for a summary of the debate].
-I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific verb can only occur in one of these):
+I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific predicate can only occur in one of these):

-i. the *sein-Perfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], ii. the *sein-Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv], iii. the *sein-Erlebnispassiv* [@next c] with a restricted set of experiencer transitives like *erstaunen* 'to astonish', see [@sec:participles-sein-conversive] and iv. *sein* adjectival predication, like with *wach* 'awake' [@next d], see [@sec:participles-adjectives-light-verb-constructions].
+i. the *sein-Zustandsperfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], ii. the *sein-Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv], iii. the *sein-Erlebnispassiv* [@next c] with a restricted set of experiencer transitives like *erstaunen* 'to astonish', see [@sec:participles-sein-conversive] and iv. *sein* adjectival predication, like with *wach* 'awake' [@next d], see [@sec:participles-adjectives-light-verb-constructions].